myers-dev/RouteServer-default-route/README.md

 ## Observations

-There is no apparent difference between the general behavior and what is expected.
-There is no difference between hub, spoke and remote VNETs because default route is embedded in both.
+There is no apparent difference between the observed behavior and what is expected.
+There is no difference between hub, spoke and remote VNETs because default route is installed in all of them.
 This, by the way, means that Route Server and VPN Gateway respect the default route.

 For your reference, here are some of the outputs that we gathered.

-#### Cisco CSR = NVA
+#### Cisco CSR as an NVA

+As you see default route is present in BGP table as locally-originated route.
+Default route advertised to both RS and VPN gateway peers.

 ```cisco
 CSR0#sh ip bgp summ